DavideFantini/pinna-anthropometry-extraction/README.md

 > John W. Miller (2023).
 Face detection with Active Shape Models (ASMs) (https://github.com/johnwmillr/ActiveShapeModels), GitHub.
 Retrieved April 13, 2023.

+Some modifications have been performed to make the code compliant with our needs (no change has been made to the core of the ASM algorithm).

+---
 Tested with Matlab R2022b.

 ## Repository structure